 A listing of the names, telephone numbers and electronic mail addresses for all college representatives is provided in the handbook directory.
 The CCP for the College of Health and Human Development is Margaret Sebastianelli, Director, Student Services, 5 Henderson Building, University Park, PA 16802, 814-865-2156, email@example.com.

 The center provides academic advising for exploratory students enrolled at University Park who are considering majors in health and human development and prospective students who are not yet enrolled at Penn State.
 On behalf of the dean’s office, the center provides consultation and dean’s review for University Faculty Senate policy exceptions for all exploratory health and human development students.
-Currently enrolled students wishing to apply to one of the nine undergraduate majors or eleven minors may be referred to the center to confirm their academic interest, schedule an appointment with the appropriate department/school adviser, and receive relevant information, forms, and a degree audit in preparation for the advising session.
+Currently enrolled students wishing to apply to one of the nine undergraduate majors or eleven minors may be referred to the center to confirm their academic interest, schedule an appointment with the appropriate department/school adviser, and receive relevant information.
 Additionally, the center's first-year honors adviser works in support of department/school honors advising.
 The center provides academic advising support to faculty, staff, families, and the university’s constituents system wide.

 The center is responsible for coordinating the annual university/college sponsored recruitment and retention programs including (but not limited to) the following: New Student Orientation Program (NSO), Spend A Summer Day, Scholars Day, Arrival Week Orientation, Fall Career Days at the Bryce Jordan Center, and campus Major Events and LinkUP.
 The annual Undergraduate Adviser and Student Handbook for Baccalaureate Degree Programs and Associate Degree and Undergraduate Credit Certificate Programs is coordinated through the center.
 College representation as the College Contact Person (CCP) for the College Contact and Referral Representative (CCRR) network is provided through the center.
 In addition, the center coordinates as all changes of campus, changes of major that require college review, leaves of absence, and re-enrollments and reinstatements.

 A degree candidate's semester classification is based upon the following table of total credits earned: